Are hot dogs safe during pregnancy?

-A: Hot dogs or Frankfurters may be fully cooked, cured or smoked.
+Hot dogs or Frankfurters may be fully cooked, cured, or smoked.
 They can be spicy or mild and may be made from chicken, pork, beef, and turkey.
-Often garnished with ketchup, mustard, mayonnaise, onion, cheese or chili, they are a delight for your taste buds.
+Often garnished with ketchup, mustard, mayonnaise, onion, cheese, or chili, they are a delight for your taste buds.
 But they are not nutritious.

 The hot dogs purchased from street vendors are especially dangerous and can be contaminated because the water they are heated in is well below 160 degrees Fahrenheit.
 Also, the cheese that they are garnished with can harm the pregnant mother and the fetus if it is not pasteurized- bleu cheese, Brie, Camembert, Roquefort, Feta, Gorgonzola and Mexican style cheeses that include queso blanco and queso fresco, for instance, are often not pasteurized and thus are unsafe for pregnant mothers.

 Packaged hot dogs are usually rich in preservative nitrates and nitrites that can be harmful.
 There are local health food stores that sell nitrite-free chicken and turkey hot dogs.
 They seem to be the safer bet but the possibility of contamination cannot be ruled out.
 Hot dogs are also high in fat and salt that are not good for your body or your baby.

 Hot dogs are best avoided during pregnancy when your immune system is weak and you and your baby become vulnerable to foodborne illnesses.